otrebski/reactive-missile-defend/README.md

 # Reactive Missile Defend

-Reactive Missile Defend is application to demonstrate how Akka Cluster ([Sharding](http://doc.akka.io/docs/akka/snapshot/scala/cluster-sharding.html) and [Singleton](http://doc.akka.io/docs/akka/snapshot/scala/cluster-singleton.html)) works in stressful situation like network or power problem.
+Reactive Missile Defend is an application to demonstrate how Akka Cluster ([Sharding](http://doc.akka.io/docs/akka/snapshot/scala/cluster-sharding.html) and [Singleton](http://doc.akka.io/docs/akka/snapshot/scala/cluster-singleton.html)) works in stressful situation like network or power problem.
+The application is simulation of missile defence system.
+To intercept enemy missiles/bombs we are using missile towers.
+Every tower is seperate instance of Akka actor.
+These actors are distributed on many nodes.
+You can kill one of nodes and watch how actors are migrated.

 [Slides from Krakow Scala User Group](https://rawgit.com/otrebski/reactive-missile-defend/master/doc/reactivemissledefend.html#slide-0)
 # How cluster look like #